 Coverage limits are $10,000 per occurrence, including sewer line repair, refill, and reseeding, as well as sidewalk or road repair related to the sewer line service.
 A $50 per call service fee may apply.
-Repairs are guaranteed for one year and coverage is subject to a 30-day waiting period.
+Repairs under the warranty program are guaranteed for one year and coverage is subject to a 30-day waiting period.

-A well-respected insurer with a history of protecting families dating back to 1925, Erie Insurance provides sewer line protection as part of a service line protection bundle.
-New or existing ErieSecure home insurance clients can add coverage, choosing from 2 plans that cover a range of utility lines including:
+A well-respected insurer with a history of protecting families dating back to 1925, Erie Insurance provides sewer line coverage as part of a service line protection bundle.
+New or existing ErieSecure home insurance clients can add coverage, choosing from 2 plans that cover sewer line damage and a range of utility lines including:

 - Cable lines

 - Internet lines

 - Electrical wiring

 - Propane pipes

 Erie’s Plus bundle provides up to $10,000 of coverage while the Select bundle extends coverage up to $25,000, enough to cover most big jobs.
 Your chosen deductible may apply for each occurrence, but higher coverage limits bring greater peace of mind.
 To inquire about coverage and pricing, just reach out to one of Erie’s 12,000 plus independent agents.